 Dogs barked, sirens wailed in the distance, and she tipped her head back, staring up at the pinpricks of twinkling jewels scattered across the darkened sky.
 Pinpricks of twinkling jewels, Miyuki? she thought, brushing a hand across her messy ponytail, then down her face.
 What are you?
 Sixteen again?

 Miyuki walked on.

-The apartment complex was highlighted, here and there, with an assortment of whites, numerous lights like a pale Christmas tree: the window on the first floor, displaying the scene of a couple watching television; the open door on the third, where a man stood in the doorway, raising a beer bottle to his lips; and dotted along the walkways, making the path easier to see.
+The apartment complex was highlighted, here and there, with a variety of white lights: from the window on the first floor, displaying the scene of a couple watching television; from the open door on the third level, where a man stood in the doorway, raising a beer bottle to his lips; and dotted along the walkways, making the path easier to see.

 It should have been easier, the path was right there, but Miyuki couldn't lift her leg and ascend the stairs; could only lean against the wall, sliding down until she was an inelegant heap on the ground.
 Oh, she should get up.

 Eyes blinking dazedly, Miyuki stared at the courtyard until her vision blurred and she had to look away, pressing her face into the wood of the stairs.
 Her stomach started to churn, sweat beaded across her skin.
 "Oh," she moaned, "oh-wah!"

 Arms wrapped around her waist, pulling her up.
 Miyuki could only flail her arms and stare at the stairs as she was cradled against a rather—hmm!—fascinating chest.
 A hand reached for the back of her knees, then like a newly wed bride, she was carried up the stairs, flight after flight, then down the walkway until—her apartment door.

 With a bang, it opened.